 Track Cash Flow Meticulously

 Use accounting software to track cash flow in real-time.
-This enables data-driven decisions about payment expenses, invoices, investments, etc.
+This enables data-driven decisions regarding payment expenses, invoices, investments, and other financial matters.

 Make Cash Flow Optimisation a Priority